starwisp/Civizard-tileset-archeology/README.md

 <b>Meet the Myror tiles from world1.bmf; mushroom forest highlighted (@simbey that magic forest is for you ).</b>

 So now we reduced the files from world0.bmf and world1.bmf each to one *.tim file for landmarks, one bin file for tiles, four bin files for palettes (more on that later).
 Let us see if this stays like that.

+So far this still involves a lot of manual steps.
+The problem is getting most of this into a script.